isFuat/EntityRelationQ9/README.md

 # EntityRelationQ9

-<p>An application that represents An employee can belong to one deparment,<br /> deparments can join any meeting and can
+<p>An application that represents an employee can belong to one deparment,<br /> deparments can join any meeting and can
 also join meeting more than one.</p>